sajay94/CinderSampler/DEVELOPMENT.md

     [X] Implement sample_controller to access and modify a single sample

+  - **5/3**
+    [X] Create single original sample and clipped sample buffer players

+    [X] Create logic to take clip sample and copy to each of 16 SampleControllers

+  - **5/4**

+    [X] Create UI for sequencer and use Cinder-UI to control the first numSamples SampleControllers

+    [X] Create UI to adjust each individual SampleController gain and pan

+  - **5/5**

+    [X] LowPass , HighPass UI

+    [ ] Implement logic to export a finished sequence

-    [ ] Adjust compression, distortion, gain, reverb, and panning from SampleController
+    [ ] Create logic and UI to adjust compression, distortion, gain, reverb, and EQ from SampleController

+    [ ] Add logic and UI for effects like delay and pitch

+    [ ] Add Tests and Debug

 ---